samuela/sshenanigans/README.md

 4. sshenanigans is not intended to replace OpenSSH.
 If OpenSSH suits your needs, use it for its stability and battle-hardened security.

 If you are curious about sshenanigans's security, you are encouraged to check out the source.
 The implementation is <750 lines of Rust code.

+# Licensing

+sshenanigans is licensed under the [AGPLv3 license](https://www.gnu.org/licenses/agpl-3.0.en.html).
+In short, if you use sshenanigans to provide a service over a network, you must make the source code of the complete product available to the users of that service, regardless of whether you modify sshenanigans.
+That being said, sshenanigans is also available under an MIT license in the following contexts:

+1. You are using sshenanigans for personal, non-commercial use.
+2. You are using sshenanigans in a not-for-profit organization and for non-commercial use, eg. academia.
+3. You are using sshenanigans in a commercial context and the total number of users, internal and external, of sshenanigans-based services/products is less than 100.
+In this context, a "user" is defined as any account, human or computer, that can authenticate to sshenanigans, or any account that can (transitively) access a service provided by sshenanigans.

+Please [reach out](mailto:skainsworth+sshenanigans@gmail.com) to discuss licensing options if you are interested in using sshenanigans under an MIT license in any other context.
+A portion of all proceeds go to axial spondyloarthritis (aka ankylosing spondylitis) research.